 Harlequin Productions is a professional not-for-profit theater company at the State Theater in downtown Olympia.
-Founded in 1991, its mission is to create stimulating and enriching theatrical experiences by producing an eclectic season of new works, “buried treasures” and unconventional treatments of classics.
+Founded in 1991, its mission is to seek to invigorate, educate, and empower our community and all people to feel more, think more, play more and judge less through the mirror of real live theatre.
 Through a dynamic selection of surprising material, it explores the human adventure in search of theatrical magic that expands perspective and inspires human empathy.

 What: Harlequin Productions